Kurt Vonnegut: Influences

 Vonnegut's writing was inspired by an eclectic mix of sources.
 When he was younger, Vonnegut stated that he read works of pulp fiction, science fiction, fantasy, and action-adventure.
 He also read the classics, such as the plays of Aristophanes—like Vonnegut's works, humorous critiques of contemporary society.
-Vonnegut's life and work also share similarities with that of Adventures of Huckleberry Finn writer Mark Twain.
-Both shared pessimistic outlooks on humanity and a skeptical take on religion and, as Vonnegut put it, were both "associated with the enemy in a major war", as Twain briefly enlisted in the South's cause during the American Civil War, and Vonnegut's German name and ancestry connected him with the United States' enemy in both world wars.
-He also cited Ambrose Bierce as an influence, calling "An Occurrence at Owl Creek Bridge" the greatest American short story and deeming any who disagreed or had not read the story "twerps".
+Vonnegut's life and work also share similarities with that of Mark Twain.
+Both shared pessimistic outlooks on humanity and a skeptical take on religion and, as Vonnegut put it, were both "associated with the enemy in a major war," as Twain briefly enlisted in the South's cause during the American Civil War, and Vonnegut's German name and ancestry connected him with the United States' enemy in both world wars.
+He also cited Ambrose Bierce as an influence, calling "An Occurrence at Owl Creek Bridge" the greatest American short story and deeming any who disagreed or had not read the story "twerps."

 Vonnegut called George Orwell his favorite writer and admitted that he tried to emulate Orwell.
-"I like his concern for the poor, I like his socialism, I like his simplicity", Vonnegut said.
+"I like his concern for the poor, I like his socialism, I like his simplicity," Vonnegut said.
 Vonnegut also said that Orwell's Nineteen Eighty-Four and Brave New World by Aldous Huxley heavily influenced his debut novel, Player Piano, in 1952.
+The novel also included ideas from mathematician Norbert Wiener's book Cybernetics: Or Control and Communication in the Animal and the Machine.
 Vonnegut commented that Robert Louis Stevenson's stories were emblems of thoughtfully put together works that he tried to mimic in his own compositions.
-Vonnegut also hailed playwright and socialist George Bernard Shaw as "a hero of [his]" and an "enormous influence".
+Vonnegut also hailed playwright and socialist George Bernard Shaw as "a hero of [his]" and an "enormous influence."
 Within his own family, Vonnegut stated that his mother, Edith, had the greatest influence on him. "[My] mother thought she might make a new fortune by writing for the slick magazines.
 She took short-story courses at night.
 She studied writers the way gamblers study horses."

-Early on in his career, Vonnegut decided to model his style after Henry David Thoreau, who wrote as if from the perspective of a child, allowing Thoreau's works to be more widely comprehensible.
+Early on in his career, Vonnegut decided to model his style after that of Henry David Thoreau, who wrote as if from the perspective of a child, allowing Thoreau's works to be widely comprehensible.
 Using a youthful narrative voice allowed Vonnegut to deliver concepts in a modest and straightforward way.
 Other influences on Vonnegut include The War of the Worlds author H. G. Wells and satirist Jonathan Swift.
 Vonnegut credited American journalist and critic H. L. Mencken for inspiring him to become a journalist.